-What is Cash Surrender Value?
+What is Cash Surrender Value of Life Insurance?

 Table of Contents

 When you cancel your life insurance policy, you simultaneously null the death benefit.
-This means that your beneficiary will no longer receive payment in the case of your death—but it also frees you from having to make further premium payments.
+This means that your beneficiary will no longer receive payment in the case of your death, but it also frees you from having to make further premium payments.

 While the cash surrender value amount can be significantly less than the death benefit, policyowners often use the money they receive for retirement or other life expenses.
 However, they should be aware that the tax consequences of surrendering a life insurance policy could impact the full value.